 “So, where do I start?”

 First, you need a $100 leather-bound notebook (with acid-free paper) and a fountain pen, both handcrafted to perfection by Japanese masters… Just kidding.
 You can use whatever tool works for you, but we still recommend that you go digital.

 As cool as stationery is, taking notes by hand is too slow.

 The average handwriting speed is 40 letters per minute.
 That’s letters, not words.
 For comparison, the average typing speed is 40 words per minute.
 And if you want to build an evergreen, effective knowledge management system, you’ll need to take plenty of notes.

 There are other considerations like data portability and cross-linking, but we’ll get to that in a bit.

 If you don’t have a favorite note-taking tool yet, try Taskade.
-Taskade is a free note-taking and knowledge management app that lets you organize all your 🗒️ notes, ✅ tasks, 🔗 files, and 🎨 creative projects in one place.
-Here’s how it works. 👇
+Taskade is an AI-powered note-taking and knowledge-management app that lets you organize all your 🗒️ notes, ✅ tasks, 🔗 files, and 🎨 creative projects in one place.

 1. 🏡 A Cozy Hut for Your Notes